aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-shapes/activex/_index.md

 {{% alert color="primary" %}}

-ActiveX controls are used in presentations. title: Aspose.Slides for Android via Java allows you to add and manage ActiveX controls, but they are a bit trickier to manage when compared to normal presentation shapes.
+ActiveX controls are used in presentations.
+Aspose.Slides for Android via Java allows you to add and manage ActiveX controls, but they are a bit trickier to manage when compared to normal presentation shapes.
 We implemented support for adding Media Player Active control in Aspose.Slides.
 Note that ActiveX controls are not shapes; they are not part of the presentation's [IShapeCollection](https://reference.aspose.com/slides/androidjava/com.aspose.slides/interfaces/IShapeCollection).
 They are part of the separate [IControlCollection](https://reference.aspose.com/slides/androidjava/com.aspose.slides/interfaces/IControlCollection) instead.
 In this topic, we will show you how to work with them.

 {{% /alert %}}